Conditions

 option.

 node to check as follows.
-In the image, I will retry 10 more times with each attempt lasting 1 second, making the total execution time of this node 4 seconds if no condition is met
+In the image, you will retry 10 more times with each attempt lasting 1 second, making the total execution time of this node 4 seconds if no condition is met

 node with the description displayed